If you’ve clicked on this, you’re probably wondering what a smart home can do. In other words, if you’re already a pro, you’re in the wrong place.

 That’s by no means an extensive list though.
 A smart TV might be top of your list, or you might be interested in smart locks, smart plugs (which connect regular appliances and gadgets) or something quirkier like smart blinds.

 We’ve got a dedicated page covering what smart home devices work with Alexa, which will also give you some inspiration if you’re taking the plunge with an Echo speaker.
-Plus we’ve also got features on what smart home devices work with Google Home, Apple HomeKit and Nest.
+Plus we’ve also got features on what smart home devices work with Google Assistant, Apple HomeKit compatible devices and Works With Nest devices.

 Design and planning

 Think about the room as a whole – kitchen, living room, bedroom, office – and if systems can work in multiple rooms, that’s worth planning out too.
-If you have the luxury of starting from scratch, for instance if you're moving home, wiring and networking – taking into account what you need in each room – should be your absolute first priority.
+If you have the luxury of starting from scratch, for instance if you're moving home, wiring and networking – taking into account what you need in each room – should be your absolute first priority before you get to aesthetics.

 When it comes to privacy, the main thing to note when you start connecting your home is that you are sharing data about your home habits, and those of your family/flatmates/friends/pets, with tech companies big or small.
 There's no getting around it.